Skip to main content

 Toggle between Simple and Orchestrator mode:

-• Orchestrator — the agent plans and delegates work to child tasks instead of implementing directly
+• Orchestrator — the agent plans and delegates work to child tasks

 See Orchestrator Mode for details.